paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-105-community-services-programs.md

 (4) a Federal Bureau of Investigation fingerprint check using the Integrated Automated Fingerprint Identification System; and

 (5) a search of the National Sex Offender Registry established under the Adam Walsh Child Protection and Safety Act of 2006 ([42 U.S.C.
-16901](./chapter-151-child-protection-and-safety.md#section-16901) et seq.).
+16901](./chapter-151-child-protection-and-safety.md#section-16901) et seq.).11 See References in Text note below.

 **(c) Prohibitions**